chef-cookbooks/iptables/README.md

 # iptables Cookbook

 [![Build Status](https://travis-ci.org/chef-cookbooks/iptables.svg?branch=master)](https://travis-ci.org/chef-cookbooks/iptables) [![Cookbook Version](https://img.shields.io/cookbook/v/iptables.svg)](https://supermarket.chef.io/cookbooks/iptables)

 Installs iptables and provides a custom resource for adding and removing iptables rules

 ## Requirements

 ### Platforms

 - Ubuntu/Debian
 - RHEL/CentOS and derivatives

 ### Chef

-- Chef 12.1+
+- Chef 12.5+

 ### Cookbooks

-- compat_resource
+- none

 ## Recipes

 ### default

 The default recipe will install iptables and provides a ruby script (installed in `/usr/sbin/rebuild-iptables`) to manage rebuilding firewall rules from files dropped off in `/etc/iptables.d`.

 ### disabled

 The disabled recipe will install iptables, disable the `iptables` service (on RHEL platforms), and delete the rules directory `/etc/iptables.d`.

 ## Attributes

 `default['iptables']['iptables_sysconfig']` and `default['iptables']['ip6tables_sysconfig']` are hashes that are used to template /etc/sysconfig/iptables-config and /etc/sysconfig/ip6tables-config.
 The keys must be upper case and any key / value pair included will be added to the config file.

 `default['iptables']['system_ruby']` allows users to override the system ruby path if ruby is installed into a non standard location and Chef has been installed without an embedded ruby (eg. from the Gem).

 ## Custom Resource

 ### rule

 The custom resource drops off a template in `/etc/iptables.d` after the `name` parameter.
 The rule will get added to the local system firewall through notifying the `rebuild-iptables` script.
 See **Examples** below.

 NOTE: In the 1.0 release of this cookbook the iptables_rule definition was converted to a custom resource.
 This changes the behavior of disabling iptables rules.
 Previously a rule could be disabled by specifying `enable false`.
 You must now specify `action :disable`

 ## Usage

 Add `recipe[iptables]` to your runlist to ensure iptables is installed / running and to ensure that the `rebuild-iptables` script is on the system.
 Then create use iptables_rule to add individual rules.
 See **Examples**.

 Since certain chains can be used with multiple tables (e.g., _PREROUTING_), you might have to include the name of the table explicitly (i.e., _*nat_, _*mangle_, etc.), so that the `/usr/sbin/rebuild-iptables` script can infer how to assemble final ruleset file that is going to be loaded.
 Please note, that unless specified otherwise, rules will be added under the **filter** table by default.

 ### Examples

 To enable port 80, e.g. in an `my_httpd` cookbook, create the following template:

 ```text